 Need Relief From Back of Heel Pain in Seattle, Washington?
 Request an Appointment Now

 Don't let back of heel pain or other painful foot conditions cause you to miss out on the activities you enjoy.
-Complete the contact form on this page or call our office at 206-368-7000 to schedule an appointment with Dr. Berg.

 Most new patients are seen within 1-2 week's time.
 During your initial visit, Dr. Berg will spend up to 30 minutes getting to know you, your podiatry complaints, and your goals so that he can recommend the treatment best meets your needs.
 Don’t wait—contact us today.